pasqualeambrosio/ZeroBasedColumn/README.md

 ZeroBasedColumn
 ```

-Inside the `plugins` folder, create a folder named `ZeroBasedColumn` and copy the `ZeroBasedColumn.dll` file into it.
+Inside the folder `ZeroBasedColumn`, copy the `ZeroBasedColumn.dll` file into it.

 If you built the project yourself, use the DLL from the appropriate build folder: